Recent news and events:

 Voces Novae participated in the dedication of the monuments for George Shively and his family members at Rose Hill Cemetery at a ceremony on Easter Sunday.
 Learn more >>

-Thank you to the 150 who joined us for our latest program, Whaddya Know? on March 8, 2015"Piecing a program of music together often isn’t enough for Susan Swaney, the creative artistic director of Voces Novae, the always-a-pleasure-to-hear community choir she has nurtured for years.
+More than 150 people joined us for Whaddya Know? on March 8, 2015"Piecing a program of music together often isn’t enough for Susan Swaney, the creative artistic director of Voces Novae, the always-a-pleasure-to-hear community choir she has nurtured for years.
 The group’s stated mission is 'to use music to explore ideas that enrich and inform our daily experience.'...
 Swaney chose the music widely and wisely, in support of her mind games.
 What pleased me most was the flow of music and the impressively high quality of the singing.
 That’s what I came for; that’s what I got." - Review excerpt of Whaddya Know? by Peter Jacobi, Herald-Times

 - A musical walking tour of the B-Line Trail, October 11, 2014.

 - WFHB Interchange producers Doug Storm and Trish Kerlé recorded much of the May 17, 2014, Rose Hill walkabout.
 It's now available as a podcast >>

 - Learn more about past programs >>